Sales English Conversations: Essential Phrases and Sample Dialogue

 Finding out about customer needs

 If you get the customer to tell you what they need, then you have a much better chance of offering them something that they’re willing to buy.
-Also, this helps you establish a relationship with the customer.
-Everybody knows that customers are more likely to buy from you if they feel listened to and if they feel that they can trust you.
+This also helps you establish a relationship with the customer.
+Customers are more likely to buy from you if they feel listened to and feel that they can trust you.

 Here are some questions you might ask a customer to get to know them and their needs: